 As a first-time homebuyer, the list of additional fees and transactional expenses at the closing table can be surprising.
 Homeowners insurance is perhaps the most important (and expensive) additional payment you’ll encounter at closing.

 NerdWallet reports that home insurance costs an average of $1,631 per year.
 This may seem like a hefty sum, but it’s well worth it to protect your important investment.
-In fact, most lenders require borrowers to purchase homeowners insurance before closing and depending on where you live, some lenders may require the purchase of additional coverage in addition to a basic homeowners policy.
+In fact, most lenders require borrowers to purchase homeowners insurance before closing.
+Depending on where you live, some lenders may require the purchase of additional coverage in addition to a basic homeowners policy.

 Standard Homeowners Insurance Includes Four Essential Types of Coverage